ahnaf-zamil/monsoon/README.md

 ## To Do

 - Set up separate DB for persisting messages
+- Implement message encryption on client side (requirement: need to store key somehow, or pull key from DB upon page load using password)
 - Room sync on client side upon connection
 - Implement message bucketing and partitons
 - Store key seed on client side (Possibly in SessionStorage with BroadcastChannel for inter-tab communication?)